Update cookies preferences

 - Pm.GetUserInfo method: has a new option "what:loguserarray;", which returns the PmUser objects array (i.e. the objects representing logged-in user - local/network).

-- new system users have been created $NOUSER_LOCAL and $NOUSER_NET for improved setting options of the application, when no user is logged in.
+- New system users have been created $NOUSER_LOCAL and $NOUSER_NET for improved setting options of the application, when no user is logged in.

 - New "PmaRoot > Users > Login the local user automatically after start" configurator for easier modification of the application from "application with requested login" to "application with no requested login".

-- New "PmaWeb > Web > Strict mode of network users login into the application requiring the use of both name and password" configurator for improved management and optimalization of network user logins in the Web browsers.
+- New "PmaWeb > Web > Strict mode of network users login into the application requiring the use of both name and password" configurator for improved management and optimization of network user logins in the Web browsers.

-- see chapter Examples of usage.
+- See chapter Examples of usage.

-PROMOTIC 9.0.27 SCADA system documentation MICROSYS, spol. s r.o.
+PROMOTIC 9.0.31 SCADA system documentation MICROSYS, spol. s r.o.

 Send page remarkContact responsible person